RoonLabs/node-roon-api/README.md

-    However, if you have a device that is not Roon Ready, then providing these two services in your extension can allow you to enable this functionality to Roon via Serial/RS232, Infrared, netowrk, or some other mechanism, without hardware Roon support.
+    However, if you have a device that is not Roon Ready, then providing these two services in your extension can allow you to enable this functionality to Roon via Serial/RS232, Infrared, network, or some other mechanism, without hardware Roon support.

 ## Pairing